-Some of your favorite musicians are likely Grammy winners, and many will add even more statuettes to their collection at the 63rd Annual Grammy Awards.
-Held Sunday, March 14, tune in to CBS at 8 p.m.
-EST/5 p.m.
-PST to see the night’s big winners.
+Some of your favorite musicians are likely Grammy winners, and many will add even more statuettes to their collection at Grammy Awards for years to come.

 In the meantime, get excited for the show by trying to guess the net worths of these past Grammy winners.

 Since she was honored with the Grammy for best new artist for 2006, Carrie Underwood has become one of the biggest names in country music.
 Now a seven-time Grammy winner, she’s won twice for best country solo performance — “Something in the Water” and Blown Away” — and scored three wins for best female country vocal performance — “Last Name,” “Before He Cheats” and “Jesus Take the Wheel.”
 Underwood also won a Grammy for best country collaboration with vocals for “I Told You So.”

 Underwood was nominated for two awards at the 64th Grammys: best country/duo group performance (with Jason Aldean) for “If I Didn’t Love You” and best roots gospel album for “My Savior.”

 Vocal powerhouse Adele has scored 15 career Grammy wins in 18 nominations, including best new artist for 2008.
 She’s gone on to win some of the most coveted awards twice, including both record of the year and song of the year for “Hello” and “Rolling in the Deep.”

 She also won album of the year twice for “25” and “21” — placing her and Taylor Swift in a league of their own as the only two female artists to score two wins in this category.